Greta, my first NEADS service dog

 leave paw prints on our lives and we are never the same".

 I grew up in Sunderland, in an area of town with a variety of wildlife.
 I was always fascinated watching various animals wandering and playing in our yard...I could watch them for hours, and wanted to work with animals when I grew up.
-I am a dog owner and resident of Hadley for 32 years.
+I am a dog owner and home owner in Hadley for over 35 years.
 Still wanting to pursue my passion for working with animals, especially dogs, I wanted to raise a service dog.
 I met someone at work in 1992 who had a service dog.
 I said.
 "This is what I want to do".
 He connected me with NEADS (back then it was the New England Assistance Dog Service).
 My first NEADS pup was a mixed breed named Greta, a rescued pup, who was found tied to a fence outside an animal shelter in RI.

 Greta was the best dog.
 Very sweet temperament.
 Her attention to me and then her new owner, was exceptional.